Gay Dresden Travel Guide

 Gay CSD Dresden Pride

-Once a year the capital of Saxony transforms into a gay capital.
+Once a year, the capital of Saxony transforms into a gay capital.
 Thousands of members of the LGBTQ+ community, families, friends, and allies walking together for equality, LGBT support, and an open-minded free way of living together in beautiful Dresden.
 Every year, the Pride festival (CSD Dresden Wochenende) will take place on a weekend in early summer (mostly June) as one of the first CSD and Pride celebrations in Germany.
 The CSD in Dresden has a special place in Karl’s heart as it was his first-ever pride experience back in 2002.
 After that, he attended the small but colorful demonstration in Dresden every summer and even became a part of organizing the LGBTQ+ event in Dresden.
-For him, it was an important part of his coming out story and paved the way for our work as LGBTQ+ storyteller and activists.
+For him, it was an important part of his coming out story and paved the way for our work as LGBTQ+ storytellers and activists.
 We cannot wait to attend CSD Dresden Pride, this time together.

 Karl on the pride CSD truck of the LGBTQ+ organization “Gerede e.V.” in 2007 © Coupleofmen.com